jnozzi/cocoadev.com/markdown/DraggingNSViews.md

 }

 As I said earlier, this all works fine, except every time moveBy: is called, it is called again, but with a negative X coordinate.
 It's really weird.
-Does anyone have any ideas? (and I cleaned up the code for posting; my style doesn't work well with posting here :)) Thanks in advance, General/QuentinHill
+Does anyone have any ideas? (and I cleaned up the code for posting; my style doesn't work well with posting here :)) Thanks in advance, QuentinHill

 ----
 How about just overriding -mouseDragged like so...

-- (void)mouseDragged:(General/NSEvent*)event
+- (void)mouseDragged:(NSEvent*)event
 {
-    General/NSRect rect = [self frame];
+    NSRect rect = [self frame];
     rect.origin.x += [event deltaX];
     rect.origin.y -= [event deltaY];

     [self setFrame:rect];
-    General/self superview] setNeedsDisplay:YES];
+    self superview] setNeedsDisplay:YES];

     [super mouseDragged:event];
 }